LOCATION (Postcode for Sat-Nav users: CO2 0EW)

 Around the time of the millennium, Birch Spire Arts Trust was set up with the aim of securing a sustainable future for the church by turning it into an arts centre.
 It was recognised the only likely alternative would be demolition of the building.
 Viability of the project depended on a substantial grant from the Heritage Lottery Fund but the Trust's application was turned down.
 In May 2006 a developer put forward proposals for converting the church into six residences.
 The proposed scheme involved two other 'enabling' residential developments in the village to provide the additional funding necessary to meet the cost of restoration work on the church.
 The consensus view among local residents was that they would prefer to see the church demolished rather than have the two other residential developments which the developer claimed were essential to the viability of its proposals.
 Subsequently the developer's option to purchase the building lapsed and was not renewed.

 The building was inspected in January 2012, following which the total cost of repairs was estimated at £1.4 million, not including VAT and professional fees.
 Early in 2013 the Church Commissioners issued a Draft Pastoral Scheme for demolishing the building and making the footprint into a garden of remembrance, as part of the churchyard (which is still used for burials).
 Objections to the draft Scheme were lodged with the Commissioners and during the summer of 2013 the Colchester and North East Essex Building Preservation Trust carried out a feasibility study of proposals to preserve the tower and spire by incorporating them into a residential dwelling.
-The outcome of the study was shown at an exhibition in Birch Memorial Hall on October 4th and 5th.
-The three proposals of the Trust itself were found to be unviable as in each case the cost of development was substantially greater than the estimated end value.
-A fourth proposal for residential development, by Mr Gary Cottee of Tiptree, was also shown.
-This proposal was submitted to the Church Commissioners in late October and considered by the Church Buildings (Uses and Disposals) Committee on 18th December 2013.
-The Committee reaffirmed its decision that the Draft Pastoral Scheme for demolition should proceed.
-It took the view that the proposals from Mr and Mrs Cottee were not financially viable or sustainable and would lead to a further prolonged period of uncertainty about the future of the building.
-The decision to proceed with the Scheme for demolition was referred to the Secretary of State for Communities and Local Government who in July 2014 decided that a non-statutory public inquiry into the matter should be held.
-The public inquiry is expected to be held sometime in 2017.
+Three proposals prepared by the Trust itself were found to be unviable as in each case the cost of development was substantially greater than the estimated end value.
+A fourth proposal for residential development was put forward by Mr Gary Cottee of Tiptree.
+This proposal was submitted to the Church Commissioners who were not satisfied about its viability and reaffirmed their decision that the Draft Pastoral Scheme for demolition should proceed.
+Because of sustained objections to the proposed demolition the matter was referred to the Secretary of State for Communities and Local Government who in July 2014 decided that a non-statutory public inquiry into the matter should be held.
+As at January 2018 the public inquiry has yet to take place.